dirkwhoffmann/vAmigaTS/Denise/BPLCON0/README.md

 Toggles between single-playfield mode and dual-playfield mode at certain DMA cycle positions.

+#### dual2 and dual3

+Similar to dual1, with the priorities of one or both playfields set to illegal values.

 #### hires1

 Draws an image in hires mode and reduces the number of bitplanes after each color block.